valeoai/vavim-vavam/README.md

 # VaVaM Project Page

-This is the main page for the VaVaM project.
-More details to come.
+This is the repo for VaViM and VaVaM project's website: https://valeoai.github.io/vavim-vavam/

+The official repository for the training/models/evals is at:  https://github.com/valeoai/VideoActionModel